TUBE AND WORM FAQS

 What Color Should I use?

-The most common color pattern used is for a traditional tube and worm is translucent red.
-For bullet and seawitch patterns, a white head with a red tube are the most popular.
+The most popular color pattern used for a tube and worm is either, translucent red, solid red or chartreuse.

 When fishing in murky waters, a brighter color increases the lure visibility.